RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-05-10-chestnut-annotated.md

 [piggie]: https://github.com/cemerick/piggieback#piggieback-

-Finally, [Weasel][weasel] allows your ClojureScript REPL to use WebSockets to communicate with your chosen environment execution environment.
+Finally, [Weasel][weasel] allows your ClojureScript REPL to use WebSockets to communicate with your chosen execution environment.
 Again, their README has good information about why this might be a thing you want.

 [weasel]: https://github.com/tomjakubowski/weasel#weasel